openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Accordingly, this specification only defines ML-DSA in composite combination with ECC-based signature schemes.

-### SLH-DSA
+### SLH-DSA-SHAKE

-SLH-DSA [FIPS-205] is a stateless hash-based signature scheme.
+SLH-DSA-SHAKE [FIPS-205] is a stateless hash-based signature scheme.
 Its security relies on the hardness of finding preimages for cryptographic hash functions.
 This feature is generally considered to be a high security guarantee.
-Therefore, this specification defines SLH-DSA as a standalone signature scheme.
+Therefore, this specification defines SLH-DSA-SHAKE as a standalone signature scheme.

-In deployments the performance characteristics of SLH-DSA should be taken into account.
+In deployments the performance characteristics of SLH-DSA-SHAKE should be taken into account.
 We refer to {{performance-considerations}} for a discussion of the performance characteristics of this scheme.